CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ## Odds ratio, Relative risk ratio and risk difference ratio

-Traditionally estimated in epidemiological studies, we will discover three estimates, that are, odds ratio, relative risk ratio and risk difference, and how to obtain them from a Generalized linear models in R.
+Traditionally estimated in epidemiological studies, we will discover three estimates, that are, the odds ratio, the relative risk ratio and the risk difference, and how to obtain them from a Generalized linear models in R.